You’re 22 weeks pregnant!

-- Babies of mothers with gestational diabetes are more likely to have Type 2 diabetes later in life.
+Babies of mothers with gestational diabetes are also more likely to have Type 2 diabetes later in life.

-Read about the risk factors for gestational diabetes and how reduce your chances of being diagnosed in our article here.
+Read about the risk factors and how reduce your chances of being diagnosed, in our article Gestational Diabetes.

 This study found the biggest risk factor for gestational diabetes was being overweight or obese during pregnancy.

-However, diet during pregnancy can contribute to gestational diabetes diagnosis, as you can read here.
+However, diet during pregnancy can contribute to the risk of gestational diabetes, as you can read here.

-To help with insulin resistance, it’s important to get regular exercise, even a simple daily walk for 20-30 minutes.
+To help with insulin resistance, it’s important to get regular exercise.
 It doesn’t need to be strenuous.
+Even a simple daily walk for 20-30 minutes will help.

-Make sure you check with your care provider before beginning or increasing a physical activity routine.
+Make sure you check with your care provider before beginning or increasing your physical activity routine.